-Main developments in the first half of 2020
+Main developments in the first nine months of 2020

-The Group operated during the first half of 2020 under the shadow of the Corona virus crisis, which broke out at the beginning of the first quarter causing, inter alia, a significant economic crisis.
+The Group operated during the first nine months of 2020 under the shadow of the Corona virus crisis, which broke out at the beginning of the first quarter causing, inter alia, a significant economic crisis.

-The Corona crisis resulted in a reduction in the net profit of the Group for the first half of the year, which had an adverse effect on the capital ratio.
+The Corona crisis resulted in a reduction in the net profit of the Group for the first nine months of the year, which had an adverse effect on the capital ratio.

 The first quarter of the year was characterized by steep reductions in the capital markets in Israel and the world over, which were reflected in reduction in the value of the Bank's marketable assets.
 The effect on the Bank's capital reserve has been moderated due to the offsetting effect of the reduction in liabilities for employee rights.
-The rising prices in the markets during the second quarter offset the effects observed in the first quarter.
-In total for the first half of the year, the value of the available-for-sale bond portfolio increased, though this increase was offset almost in full by the increase in the value of liabilities for employee rights so that no material change has taken place in the capital ratio as a result of the said changes during the period.
+During the subsequent quarters, the capital markets began to recover and, at the end of the third quarter, the value of the securities portfolio was higher compared to the end of 2019.
+In conclusion for the first nine months, the value of the held-for-sale bonds portfolio had risen and had a favorable impact on the capital ratio.